enlight-me/decentralized-land-admin/README.md

 # OnChain Land Administration
+The land registry and real estate transactions is one area where security and transparency are important and where there is a high level of value, but where the required transaction speed and the number of transactions is significantly lower.
+People who have looked at this area, like The [Economist](https://www.economist.com/leaders/2015/10/31/the-trust-machine), understand that the value for society may be enormous — not least in countries that lack stable institutions such as legal systems, land registries, etc.

 The aim of this project is to implement the [ISO 19152:2012 standard (Geographic information — Land Administration Domain Model (LADM))](https://www.iso.org/standard/51206.html) on the Ethereum Blockchain.

-The starting point for that will be the [Solutions for Open Land Administration (SOLA-FAO)](https://github.com/SOLA-FAO/) which is a J2EE implementation that has many uses cases in Africa and Asia, see [UN FAO - Solutions for Open Land Administration (SOLA) & Open Tenure Using open-source software to help protect tenure rights](http://www.fao.org/3/a-i5480e.pdf).
+The starting point for that will be the [Solutions for Open Land Administration (SOLA-FAO)](https://github.com/SOLA-FAO/) which is a J2EE implementation that has many uses cases in Africa and Asia.
+More informations can be found in this document [UN FAO - Solutions for Open Land Administration (SOLA) & Open Tenure Using open-source software to help protect tenure rights](http://www.fao.org/3/a-i5480e.pdf).

-Using SOLA allows to incorporates international best practice and standards, facilitating the essential customization always required to meet specific country needs, as Cadastre and registration functions and services provided by a typical land office.
+Using SOLA allows us to incorporate international best practice and standards, facilitating the essential customization always required to meet specific country needs, as Cadastre and registration functions and services are always provided by a typical land office.

-This project is challenging because it implements geospatial data management features, needed to handle land parcels, on the Blockchain technology, which is an open research subject at the [Open Geospatial Consortium](http://docs.opengeospatial.org/dp/18-041r1/18-041r1.html) where a [Blockchain and Distributed Ledger Technologies Domain Working Group](https://www.opengeospatial.org/projects/groups/bdltdwg) has been created
+This project is challenging because it implements geospatial data management features, needed to handle land parcels, on the Blockchain technology, which is an open research subject at the [Open Geospatial Consortium](http://docs.opengeospatial.org/dp/18-041r1/18-041r1.html) where a [Blockchain and Distributed Ledger Technologies Domain Working Group](https://www.opengeospatial.org/projects/groups/bdltdwg) has been created especially for that.

+One of the major goals for porting this land registry solution to the etherum blockchain is the ability to use it as a [crowd sourcing land registry plateform](http://www.fao.org/tenure/voluntary-guidelines/en/) to collect tenure relationships and as a tool for communities to assess and clarify their tenure regimes so to protect the individual and collective rights of their members.
 # Implementation details

 The FOAM protocole, developped by [FOAM space](https://foam.space/) was implemented using the [White Paper](https://foam.space/publicAssets/FOAM_Whitepaper.pdf) with a set of solidity smart contracts and a client/server applications for the spatial index management and visualisation.
 Some modifications was implemented to explore the alternatives suggested by the [OGC discussion paper ($7.5)](http://docs.opengeospatial.org/dp/18-041r1/18-041r1.html)

-For the Crypto-Spatial Coordinates, the javascript interface of the [H3 library](https://uber.github.io/h3/) was used with the [resolution 15](https://uber.github.io/h3/#/documentation/core-library/resolution-table).
-This library implements the [Geodesic Discrete Global Grid Systems](http://webpages.sou.edu/~sahrk/sqspc/pubs/gdggs03.pdf) OGC standard.
+For the Crypto-Spatial Coordinates, the javascript interface of the [H3 library](https://uber.github.io/h3/) was used with the [resolution 15](https://uber.github.io/h3/#/documentation/core-library/resolution-table) (Average Hexagon Edge Length  of 0.5 km) because it is a partially conforming implementation of the [Geodesic Discrete Global Grid Systems](http://webpages.sou.edu/~sahrk/sqspc/pubs/gdggs03.pdf) OGC standard.

+For simplicity, the geospatial data are stored in a [Spatialite database](https://www.gaia-gis.it/fossil/libspatialite).
+In the future and for scalling purposes, other geospatialy enabled DBMS, like PostreSQL/PostGIS, could be used.

-For the spatial index backend the [OGC API - Features - Part 1 : Core](http://docs.opengeospatial.org/is/17-069r3/17-069r3.pdf) and the [ArcGIS REST API Feature Service](https://developers.arcgis.com/rest/services-reference/feature-feature-service-.htm) was used as a standarized REST API dedicated to manage geospatial data objects.
-The geospatial data are stored in a [Spatialite database](https://www.gaia-gis.it/fossil/libspatialite).
+For the spatial index backend, the [OGC API - Features - Part 1 : Core](http://docs.opengeospatial.org/is/17-069r3/17-069r3.pdf) and the [ArcGIS REST API Feature Service](https://developers.arcgis.com/rest/services-reference/feature-feature-service-.htm) was used as a standarized REST API dedicated to manage geospatial data objects.

-For the Frontend the [Leaflet](https://leafletjs.com/) library is used to display a map with a markers representing the added indexes.
+For the frontend, the [Leaflet](https://leafletjs.com/) library is used to display a map with a markers representing the added indexes.

 **Comparison with the FOAM protocole implementation**
 - Spatialite -> PostgreSQL/PostGIS, redis